-FAQS

-What is Accreditation?
+FAQS What is Accreditation?

 Accreditation is a voluntary process through which an Urgent Care center is able to measure the quality of its services and performance against nationally recognized standards.
 The Accreditation process involves self-assessment by the organization, as well as a thorough review by National Urgent Care Center Accreditation expert surveyors.
-The Accreditation certificate is a symbol to others that an organization is committed to providing high-quality care and that it has demonstrated its commitment by measuring up to National Urgent Care Center Accreditation high standards.
-The true value of Accreditation, however, lies in the consultative and educational process that precedes the awarding of the certificate.
+The Accreditation certificate is a symbol to others that an organization is committed to providing high-quality care and that it has demonstrated its commitment by measuring up to National Urgent Care Center Accreditation, however, lies in the consultative and educational process that precedes the awarding of the certificate.
 It is the self-analysis, peer review, and consultation that ultimately help an organization improve its care and services.